Ducasse/Chrysal/README.md

 ## Configuration Reader Builder

-The configuration builder will consumes a configuration description as shown above and produces a configuration reader.
+The configuration builder will consume a configuration description as shown above and produce a configuration reader.

 Here is a typical way to invoke the builder.